sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 The AirPlay 2 build requires a good deal of extra library support and may not fit into smaller devices.
 It also requires more CPU power and more RAM.

 ### What Works
-- AirPlay 2 for iOS and Mac players.
+- AirPlay 2 for iOS, HomePod mini and Mac players.

 ### What Does Not Work
 - Lossless or High Definition Lossless material is transcoded to AAC before transmission over AirPlay 2.
 - No Remote Control
-- No Artwork in the Metadata
 - No AirPlay 2 for Windows iTunes

 ### What Partly Works
-- Incomplete functionality with Siri and HomeKit
-- Incomplete functionality using AppleTV or HomePod as player.
+- Incomplete functionality using AppleTV?.
+(Reports of usage welcome!)
-   A Shairport Sync player will work -- i.e. it will play -- but the selection button won't persist and the volume can't be set.

 ### Limitations
 - Only a single instance of Shairport Sync can run on a device.
 - The AirPlay 2 version of Shairport Sync will not work if installed on macOS, since `nqptp` can not be installed on macOS.

-### Known Issues
-- A crash can occur occasionally when a Shairport Sync player is being selected for output.
-If you can get this to happen reliably, please let us know.

 AirPlay 2 -- What You Need
 ---
 AirPlay 2 support needs a more powerful CPU for decoding and synchronisation and more memory for bigger buffers and larger libraries.
 Raspberry Pi OS, Ubuntu 20.04 on a VM and Ubuntu 20.04.2 64-bit Server Edition have been used extensively in development, with Alpine Linux and FreeBSD 12.2 being used to a lesser extent.

 So, here are some guideline requirements:
-* Full access, including `root` privileges, to a system at least as powerful as a Raspberry Pi 3.
+* Full access, including `root` privileges, to a system at least as powerful as a Raspberry Pi 2.
 * A fully up-to-date Linux.
 This is important, as some of the libraries must be the latest available.
 * An audio output, for example an `alsa` device (or `sndio` in FreeBSD).
 The `stdout` and `pipe` backends continue to work as before.
 Other backends have not been tested.